HackYourFuture/debugging/README.md

 - To teach students how to systematically debug programs.
 - Integrate this material into the curriculum as much as possible.
-- Class is taught in a mandatoryhangout session.
+- Class is taught in a mandatory hangout session.
-- Do actual debugging in front of the class
+- Do actual debugging in front of the class.
 - Work through one of the homework examples during class.
 Ask them if they made homework, and solve it together.